-New drivers who accumulate six or more penalty points within two years of passing their driving test will have their licence revoked by the DVLA and will have to reapply for a provisional licence and retake their theory and practical driving test.
+New drivers who accumulate six or more penalty points within two years of passing their driving test will have their licence revoked by the DVLA.
+They will then have to reapply for a provisional licence and retake their theory and practical driving test.
 Given these circumstances you may wish to have the alleged offence dealt with by a hearing in a magistrates' court rather than accept the fixed penalty, which will inevitably lead to the revocation of your driving licence.
 Points incurred whilst on a provisional licence can also count towards the six penalty points.
 Contact the DVLA for further information.

 No. The fixed penalty is not negotiable.
 If you choose not to accept the fixed penalty the matter is referred to court.

 There is no facility to pay a fixed penalty in instalments.
 However you can choose to have your case heard by the magistrates who will be able to take account of your financial circumstances and can make arrangements for payment by instalments.

 In all likelihood, yes - they are available to drivers exceeding the speed limit up to